 Weapons, Violence, & Offensive Imagery

 Weapons (guns, knives, etc.) or any hate symbols get an instant ban.
 Photos with graphic hunting or dead animals are also disallowed.
-Remember that Bumble fosters a sense of positivity and safety—these images can quickly cross lines.
+Bumble fosters a sense of positivity and safety, and these images cross clear lines.

 Memes & Text Overlays

 While some comedic text might be permitted, Bumble forbids images that are only text or memes instead of personal photos.
-They want actual photos of you.
+An image of a quote graphic with no photo of you will be removed.
+Captions or small watermarks are generally tolerated, but the photo itself must feature you.

 Surprising Violations Many Users Overlook